hobbit-xD/pastore_app/README.md

 Workin on..

 # TODO
-- Implement MOOR database for make avaiable favorites also after closing app.
+- Implement MOOR database for make available  favorites also after closing app.
 - Textrecognition for search